cachix/nixcon-2024-workshop/README.md

 ```

 > [!TIP]
-> Some languages support more extensive versioning support that what is available in nixpkgs.
+> Some languages support more extensive versioning support than what is available in nixpkgs.
 >
 > For example, the Rust integration supports using a specific channel or an entirely custom toolchain.
 >